 Federal Employees

-If you’re a federal worker in Canada, including Ontario, the minimum wage starting April 1, 2024, is $17.30 per hour.
+If you’re a federal worker in Canada, including Ontario, the minimum wage as of April 1, 2024, is $17.30 per hour.
 This is the minimum wage for workers who are federally regulated by the government, such as federal Crown corporations, banks, postal workers, and interprovincial transportation.
 Non-federally regulated employees are only entitled to the provincial minimum wage.

 Student Minimum Wage